vsilaev/tascalate-async-await/README-NG.md

     }
 }
 ```
 You may see that the code was simplified, however no new specific code for the "propagating provider" was introduced.
-If you run this code you will see that `CurrentCallContext.scheduler()` reports the very same scheduler for both inner and outer methods.
-Btw, `CurrentCallContext.scheduler()` may be used with any combination of the scheduler providers and reports currently used `Scheduler` for all asynchronous, suspendable and generators methods.
+If you run this code you will see that `CallContext.scheduler()` reports the very same scheduler for both inner and outer methods.
+Btw, `CallContext.scheduler()` may be used with any combination of the scheduler providers and reports currently used `Scheduler` for all asynchronous, suspendable and generators methods.

 ## More useful SchedulerResolver - per-class/per-instance schedulers
 The next and probably the most useful one `Scheduler` provider is a "provided" provider variant (no pun).
 The idea is that a `Scheduler` may be specified per class or per class instances as a filed  (an instance one or a static one) or as a getter-like method (no argument method with a `Scheduler` return type).